kshedden/case_studies/methods/factor-overview.md

 ## Correspondence Analysis

-Correspondence analysis is an embedding approach that aims to represent *chi-square distances* in the data space as Euclidean distances for visualization.
+Correspondence analysis (CA) is an embedding approach that aims to represent *chi-square distances* in the data space as Euclidean distances for visualization.
 The chi-square metric is defined as follows: